KelsyT/KelsyT.github.io/_posts/2024-05-23-finding-your-vibe.md

 This very notion of varied preferences is why reviewing and discussing games is inherently subjective.
 If you're aware of your current preferences you'll be a lot less likely to slip into unconstructive criticism or a blindness to the insight a game offers.
 I hope and dream to see and appreciate the insight within my favorite games, and even some games that I don't enjoy.

-I want to explore my own shifting desires and preferences in gaming, how they've changed over time, and what I look forward to seeing in future games.
+%%I want to explore my own shifting desires and preferences in gaming, how they've changed over time, and what I look forward to seeing in future games.%%

 I'm going to start with some ubiquitous methods that game developers use to push players in the intended direction, methods I'll be calling extrinsic motivators.